 If your boots have been properly waxed and treated, water will form droplets as shown in the photograph.
 This result means that the leather is perfectly protected.

 If your boots are successful in this test, then you can congratulate yourself on looking after the leather properly.
 The right kind of care can significantly lengthen the lifespan of your boots.

-The best place to store leather boots is in a shoe bag or box, in a dry, well-aired place.
-A wooden boot tree will help keep their shape.
-Never store wet boots in damp rooms or in the car.
-They will get mouldy!
-Wooden boot trees will help them keep their shape and prevent any creases in the leather.
+The best place to store leather boots is inside a shoe bag or box in a dry, well-aired location.
+A wooden boot tree can also help to keep their shape and prevent creases in the leather.